 Is SSO secure?

 Yes!
-Dashlane SSO was built with our patented zero-knowledge architecture in mind, meaning that an account can only be unlocked with your authenticated SSO credentials.
-For a detailed technical look at SSO, take a look at our security white paper to learn more about how we made sure Dashlane stays secure, even using SSO.
+Dashlane SSO was built with our patented zero-knowledge architecture in mind, meaning that an account can be unlocked only with your authenticated SSO credentials.
+For a detailed technical look at SSO, read our security white paper to learn more about how we make sure Dashlane stays secure even when using SSO.

 Please note that if your organization has enabled SSO for Dashlane, your IT administrator may be able to access the information you store in Dashlane, including personal credentials.
-Dashlane has no control over other organization’s policies.
+Dashlane has no control over the policies of other companies.

 REQUIREMENTS AND AVAILABILITY